 Early Childhood Special Education Students and Teachers

 Now is the perfect time to follow your passion for serving children with developmental delays and their families.
 Over the last decade, the demand for Early Childhood Special Education (birth - age 6) teachers and early interventionists increased by more than 100%.
-The number of graduates from ECSE preparation programs does not yet satisfy this need, which is projected to continue into the foreseeable future.
+This need is projected to continue into the foreseeable future.

-Our nationally-accredited graduate program is designed to meet the needs of both new and in-place early childhood professionals seeking an advanced degree.
+Our nationally-accredited graduate program meets the needs of both new and in-place early childhood professionals seeking an advanced degree.
 We offer licensure (cross-categorical) and non-licensure pathways leading to a Master's of Education (M.Ed.) degree in Special Education.
-Our faculty will work closely with you to design an individualized program plan aligned with your professional interests and career goals.
-Course are offered in the evenings to accommodate working professionals.
+Our faculty work closely with students to design an individualized program plan aligned with professional interests and career goals.
+Online courses accomodate working professionals.

 Licensure or Endorsement Pathway